stormchaserroleplaying/stormchaserRPG/Equipment/Armour/Glossary/index.md

 ### Noisy
 Noisy armour reduces your ability to move quietly, due to metal components scraping against each other.
 When you wear Noisy armour, you suffer -1d on any Stealth checks to move silently.
 Other situations, such as hiding without movement or magical silence, are up to the GM.

-The penalties from multiple pieces of bulky armour stack.
+The penalties from multiple pieces of noisy armour stack.

 ### Non-Lethal
 Non-lethal shields are designed to incapacitate a target without killing it.
 Shields with this property deal their full damage when dealing non-lethal damage.